All Products

 How it works

-The completely accurate mode guarantees precise results by trading longer execution time for more computing resources.
-It converts various resource constraints, such as I/O and CPU, into a single time-based limit.
+The completely accurate mode converts various resource constraints, such as I/O and CPU, into a single time-based limit.
 If a query encounters a resource limit, the system throttles it to a sustainable rate instead of terminating it, allowing it to run to completion or until the timeout is reached.
-This mode uses strategies such as task allocation in isolated resource pools, user-based queue prioritization, and load balancing to ensure efficient resource scheduling.
+The mode uses task allocation in isolated resource pools, user-based queue prioritization, and load balancing to schedule resources efficiently.

 image

-As shown in the following figure, standard queries run in a standard compute pool.
-If a query hits a resource limit, it is immediately truncated, leading to inaccurate results.
-When you enable the completely accurate mode, the query runs in a dedicated accurate compute pool.
-Even if it encounters resource limits, the system ensures the task continues to run at a sustainable rate until all data is loaded and the computation is complete.
+Standard queries run in a standard compute pool and are immediately truncated when a resource limit is reached, which can lead to inaccurate results.
+With the completely accurate mode enabled, queries run in a dedicated compute pool where the system keeps the task running at a sustainable rate until all data is loaded and the computation is complete.

 image